clover/codelab-remote-pay-cloud/README.md

 });
 ```

-We'll interact with the actual `cloverConnector` API in `index.js`.
+Interaction with the actual `cloverConnector` API happens in `index.js`.
 Note that you must set an `ExternalId` on the `SaleRequest`.
 The `ExternalId` serves a number of different purposes:

 1. Your POS can use it to associate your `Order` and `Payment` models with Clover's `Payment` objects.
 2. It helps prevent accidental duplicate charges.
 The Clover device will reject back-to-back `TransactionRequest`s that have identical `ExternalId`s.